-In section 406.11, it states that all 15- and 20-amp, 120-volt receptacle outlets must be listed tamper resistant type.
+In section 406.11, it states that all 15- and 20-amp, 120-volt receptacle outlets must be listed tamper-resistant type.
+According to the NFPA (National Fire Protection Association):

-But what is a tamper resistant type, you ask?
-According to the NFPA (National Fire Protection Association), "The 2008 National Electrical Code® (NEC®) will require new and renovated dwellings to have tamper-resistant (TR) receptacles.
+The 2008 National Electrical Code® (NEC®) will require new and renovated dwellings to have tamper-resistant (TR) receptacles.
 These receptacles have spring-loaded shutters that close off the contact openings, or slots, of the receptacles.
 When a plug is inserted into the receptacle, both springs are compressed and the shutters then open, allowing for the metal prongs to make contact to create an electrical circuit.
 Because both springs must be compressed at the same time, the shutters do not open when a child attempts to insert an object into only one contact opening, and there is no contact with electricity.
-Tamper- resistant receptacles are an important next step to making the home a safer place for children."
+Tamper- resistant receptacles are an important next step to making the home a safer place for children.

 Now you may think that if you do not have children you are exempt from this rule, but you're not.
 In fact, all homes are required to have them.

 In article 680.73, it states that access is required to all electrical equipment for hydromassage bathtubs.
 Any equipment is subject to inspection, upgrades, maintenance, and cleaning.
 Without proper access, this makes the job difficult, if not impossible.
 In fact, in article 100, the NE defines readily accessible as capable of being reached quickly for operation, renewal, or inspections without requiring those to whom ready access is requisite to climb over or remove obstacles or to resort to portable ladders, and so forth.
 In other words, put an access door in where everything is accessible easily and without restriction.
 Plainly put, make it easy on yourself and others to maintain your tub components.

 In article 680.74, it states that metal piping systems and all grounded metal parts in contact with the water must be bonded together with a solid copper wire not smaller than #8.
 This includes the copper water pipes and pumps motor grounds, which usually have an exterior ground lug for the connection.